- United Kingdom

 The Bodleian, Oxford

-Oxford University’s Bodleian is one of Britain’s six legal deposit libraries (another features later in the list), meaning it is legally allowed to request a copy of every book written in the United Kingdom.
-These are housed in one of the Bodleian’s five main buildings, from which it is incredibly difficult to choose a true favorite.
-Each has its charm, from the arresting arches of the 15th Century Divinity School building to the round English Palladian building of the Radcliffe Camera to the carefully austere New Bodleian built during the Second World War.
+Oxford University’s Bodleian is one of Britain’s six legal deposit libraries (another features later in the list), meaning it is legally allowed to request a copy of every book published in the United Kingdom.
+These are housed in one of the Bodleian’s five main buildings, from which it is incredibly difficult to choose a true favourite.
+Each has its charm, from the arresting arches of the 15th-century Divinity School building to the round English Palladian building of the Radcliffe Camera, to the carefully austere New Bodleian built during World War II.
+Membership is required for admission to the Bodleian, with tours available for the general public.

 The Bodleian, Broad Street, Oxford, UK +44 1865 277162